 ||Altered mental state or behavior

-“When heat exhaustion is suspected, get out of the sun and cool down by misting the body or using ice packs and loosening tight clothes,” said Andrew Chao DO, a family medicine doctor at PIH Health Downey Medical Office Building.
-“It’s important to rehydrate by drinking plenty of water but avoid beverages that contain caffeine, alcohol or sugar.
+“When heat exhaustion is suspected, get out of the sun and cool down by misting the body or using ice packs and loosening tight clothes,” said Michelle Choi DO, a PIH Health family medicine doctor in Montebello, CA. “It’s important to rehydrate by drinking plenty of water but avoid beverages that contain caffeine, alcohol or sugar.
 If symptoms worsen or do not improve within one hour, get medical attention to prevent heatstroke.”

 If you suspect heatstroke, seek immediate medical attention.